kimmobrunfeldt/eink-weather-display/README.md

 Generates HTML that will be eventually rendered as PNG.
 The image contains the weather forecast. `render` is exposed via Google Cloud Function.
 It's the perfect tool for this type of task.
 The endpoint is quite rarely called and latencies don't matter that much.

-* Weather data is fetched from API by Finnish Meteorological Institute
+* Weather data is fetched from APIs by [Finnish Meteorological Institute](https://en.ilmatieteenlaitos.fi/open-data-manual-api-access-csw) and [Open Meteo](https://open-meteo.com/en/docs).
+FMI's API had some limitations, which were covered by additional data from Meteo.
+For example daily weather symbols for the next 5 days.
 * HTML, CSS, and Headless Chrome are utilised to generate the PNG file.
 This part could be done with a lower-level approach, but using CSS for layouting is super convenient.
 * The view is a purposely dumb single HTML file, which has mock data to make development easy.
 The mock data will be replaced with real data using DOM ids.
 Not having a build tool removes a lot of unnecessary complexity.
 * All dates within the system are UTC, they are converted to local times on render.
 "Start of day" and "End of day" concepts are tricky.